Great Elm Capital Corporation (GECC)'s Financial Results Comparing With Neuberger Berman Real Estate Securities Income Fund Inc. (NYSEAMERICAN:NRO) | New Business Observer

 |0%

-Roughly 29.68% of Great Elm Capital Corporation shares are held by institutional investors while 14.19% of Neuberger Berman Real Estate Securities Income Fund Inc. are owned by institutional investors.
-Great Elm Capital Corporation’s share held by insiders are 19.7%.
+Great Elm Capital Corporation and Neuberger Berman Real Estate Securities Income Fund Inc. has shares held by institutional investors as follows: 29.68% and 14.19%.
+19.7% are Great Elm Capital Corporation’s share held by insiders.

 Performance